-Typically, Councils declare important bushland reserves or wetlands as Wildlife Protection Areas (WPA) so as to enable a greater level of protection to native wildlife from the adverse impacts of cat predation.
-As domestic (ie. owned) cats are prohibited from entering Wildlife Protection Areas, the onus of responsibility is placed on cat owners to prevent their charge(s) from entering these bushland reserves.
+Typically, Councils declare important bushland reserves or wetlands as a WPA so as to enable a greater level of protection to native wildlife from the adverse impacts of cat predation.
+As domestic (ie. owned) cats are prohibited from entering WPA, the onus of responsibility is placed on cat owners to prevent their charge(s) from entering these bushland reserves.

-A number of Councils in the Sydney-North region, including Hornsby; Ku-ring-gai; Warringah; Pittwater; Manly and Willoughby have declared WPAs in some of their local bushland reserves.
-North Sydney Council's has declared five WPA bushland reserves, adding valuable protected habitat to this wider "green web" that characterises suburbs north of the harbour.
+A number of Councils in the Sydney-North region have declared WPAs in some of their local bushland reserves.
+North Sydney Council has declared five WPA bushland reserves in order to add valuable protected habitat to a wider "green web" that characterises suburbs north of the harbour.

 In early 2008, a comprehensive assessment of North Sydney's birdlife was undertaken by ecological consultants Peter and Judy Smith.
 The subsequent Continuing Bird Survey Report indicated which Council bushland reserves currently supported the highest diversity of bird species.
 Particular emphasis for conservation action was placed on regionally significant species that are either listed as threatened, known to be in decline or have very specific habitat requirements.

-The results of this survey work were combined with more general fauna records submitted to Council by local Wildlife Watch volunteers to prioritise certain bushland reserves as WPAs.
-This exercise resulted in the following reserves being declared WPAs:
+The results of this survey work were combined with more general fauna records submitted to Council by local Wildlife Watch volunteers to declare these five bushland reserves as WPA:

 Information on proven strategies that help transition domestic cats accustomed to roaming to a more confined environment is readily available on the internet.
 The Cat Protection Society of NSW recommends all cats be kept indoors, whilst being provided with a vibrant and stimulating environment.
 Doing so can result in your cat living a longer, healthier life.